raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

 GPU Meter:
  - Removed settings skin
  - Double-clicking on the skin will open HWiNFO's sensors window
+ - Added memory used / total memory fraction to the memory usage row
  - Added support for dual GPUs
-Drives Meter:
+    - Names of drives will be displayed to make differentiating easier
+    - Added optional "compact mode" to save vertical space with two GPUs Drives Meter:
  - Removed settings skin
  - Added option to enable drive capacity warnings (and at what thresholds they appear)